Esri/dictionary-renderer-toolkit/docs/understanding-the-dictionary.md

      concatenate([$feature.symbolset, $feature.symbolentity, _affiliation_icon]) // touching frames - Both are provided because the existence of the icon cannot be queried.
     ], '|'); // use | as the separator
 ```
+### Reserved characters in keys
+To avoid incorrectly parsing the dictionary script results the semi-colon (`;`) and pipe (`|`) character should not be used in the style item keys for symbols in the dictionaries.
+As seen in the examples above, these characters are used to build a string of keys.
+If the characters are included in the style item keys for the symbols in the dictionary style the dictionary script will not be able to correctly build the string of keys.

+If you are planning on using the dictionary as a web style additional reserved characters (e.g. period, forward slash) should also not be use in style item keys for symbols as they may interfere with building proper URLs.

 ### Using overrides
 The value returned by the script can also contain overrides.
 Overrides can be considered as a special key that starts with `po:` (for primitive override).